solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 // CLOSE MINT
 ```

-`index.ts` creates a connection to the specified validator node and calls
+This `index.ts` creates a connection to the specified validator node and calls
 `initializeKeypair`.
-This is where we'll call the rest of our script once we've
+This is where we'll execute the rest of our script once
-written it.
+we've written it.

 Go ahead and run the script.
 You should see the `payer` and `mint` public key
-logged to your terminal.
+logged in your terminal.

 ```bash
 $npm run start

 > solana-lab-close-mint-account@1.0.0 start
 > esrun src/index.ts

 public key: 61Yvz9TsBgcoX2opQUATNhnJH81sHXmoWu7XvGtUQjGz

 mint public key: 95yXT66xeqxopxE3MXAgsf8k1nMNSwbX6px82fzwhUuF
 ```

+We have just initialized our Solana connection, the keypair, preparing our
+environment for the next steps.

-If you run into an error in `initializeKeypair` with airdropping, follow the
+If you encounter an error with airdropping in `initializeKeypair`, proceed to
-next step.
+the next step.

 #### 2. Run validator node

-For the sake of this guide, we'll be running our validator node.
+For this lesson, we'll be running our validator node.

 In a separate terminal, run the following command: `solana-test-validator`.
 This
-will run the node and also log out some keys and values.
+will start the node and output some keys and values.
 The value we need to
 retrieve and use in our connection is the JSON RPC URL, which in this case is
 `http://127.0.0.1:8899`.
 We then use that in the connection to specify the use
 of the local RPC URL.